MinecraftBetter/configuration/README.md

-# mods list
+# mods folder :
-Client and Server mod categorized
+  Client and Server mod categorized.
-# config
+# config folder :
+  Based config for every mod, for example Immersive Portal is optimised.

-# resource
+# resource folder :
+  Resources for fancymenu, such as animations, logos, musics.